 8. Conditional (Ternary) Operator

-The conditional (ternary) operator is a shorthand for the if-else
+The conditional (ternary) operator is a shorthand for the if-else statement.
+It takes three

 operands and returns a value based on the condition.